kireyn/htfyfb/README.md

 - Application panel Provides tools for inspecting and debugging modern web apps (also known as Progressive Web Apps).
 This includes inspection of service workers and web app manifests.

+#### Proxy

+Get OWASP ZAP or Burp or any other proxy your prefer.
+Set it, add extensions, see more.

 ### Flow

 An idea of the kind of bugs you can find